 The main downside is Sole Bliss shoes are a bit spendy, with prices in the $300 range.

-3. Calla Shoes
+3. Calla shoes

 Calla Shoes are also the product of a bunion sufferer, Jennifer Bailey.
 The shoes feature a cushioned arch support, stretch panel, and extra-wide toe box.
 Calla Shoes also disguise bunions with design elements like wide straps and higher vamps.